minetest-mods/irc/README.txt

       cmake ..
   - Use the build tool for the generated build system to compile the native library.
 For example, if using Code::Blocks, open the generated workspace and build from there.
-If using make, just run "make" from within the Build directory.
+If using `make', just run "make" from within the Build directory.
-  - Use the packmod.sh shell script to copy the files into a ready to use mod directory named `irc'.
+  - Again use the build tool to invoke the `pack_mod' target.
+For example, if using `make', run "make pack_mod" from within the build directory.
+     This will create an `irc-mod/irc' directory inside the build directory.
+     This `irc' directory will be ready to be deployed to your Minetest mods directory.
+[Currently, there's a problem when compiling for GCC/MinGW32: the library will be named `libluasocket.dll', but the mod looks for `luasocket.dll'.
+There is a temporary fix to make the mod also search for `libluasocket.dll'.]

 INSTALLING
 ----------
-Just put theit in any of the
- directories where Minetest looks for mods.
+Just put the created `irc' directory in any of the directories where Minetest looks for mods.
 For more information, see:
     http://wiki.minetest.net/wiki/Installing_mods

 SETTINGS
 --------
-All settings are changed directly in the script.
+All settings are changed in the `config.lua' file.
 If any of these settings are either nil or false, the default value is used.

     mt_irc.server (string, default "irc.freenode.net")